tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 This is an amazing support testimony that refers exactly to the role of Jesus as Lord of creation.
 The saints of course know the answer to Isaiah's concern : Jesus is the firstborn from the dead, vindicated and seated at the right hand of the Father, high above every other name that can be named.

 <bref>Isa 53:10-11 NIV</bref>
-.<bref>10</bref> Yet it was the LORD’s will to crush him and cause him to suffer, and though the LORD makes his life an offering for sin, he will see his offspring and prolong his days, and the will of the LORD will prosper in his hand. <bref>11</bref> After he has suffered, he will see the **light of life** and be satisfied; by his knowledge my righteous servant will justify many, and he will bear their iniquities.
+.<bref>10</bref> Yet it was the LORD’s will to crush him and cause him to suffer, and though the LORD makes his life an offering for sin, he will **see his offspring** and **prolong his days**, and the will of the LORD will prosper in his hand. <bref>11</bref> After he has suffered, he will see the **light of life** and be satisfied; by his knowledge my righteous servant will justify many, and he will bear their iniquities.

 <bref>Isa 53:10-11 NKJV</bref>
 .<bref>10</bref> Yet it pleased the LORD to bruise Him; He has put Him to grief.
-When You make His soul an offering for sin, He shall see His seed, He shall **prolong His days**, And the pleasure of the LORD shall prosper in His hand. <bref>11</bref> He shall see the labor of His soul, and be satisfied.
+When You make His soul an offering for sin, He shall **see His seed**, He shall **prolong His days**, And the pleasure of the LORD shall prosper in His hand. <bref>11</bref> He shall see the **labor of His soul**, and be satisfied.
 By His knowledge My righteous Servant shall justify many, For He shall bear their iniquities.

 Yet another biblical term that reinforces the notion of a spiritual Day is the concept of morning or dawn.
 There is one special Morning, the spritual Day called Resurrection of the Dead.
 The faith concept of Morning is very important, because it a veritable fountain of hope that supports and sustains all those who are consoled about injustice by imagining a special Morning when true justice will be rendered.